digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-45.md

 #### Peter Gorm Larsen
 * September 3: Gave presentation about digital twins for robotics
 * September 6: Opening of the Digital Transformation Lab in Skjern about digital twins
+* September 7: Interview with IFD about a new potential digital twin project
 * September 9: Gave digital twin presentation (especially DIGITbrain) to IDA event on digitalisation in Aarhus

 #### Stakeholder 3